CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/attachments.md

 ### Results

-For Sales Orders with attachments GenericTag will be visible with numbers of Attachments
+For Sales Orders with attachments, GenericTag will be visible with numbers of Attachments

 ![Attachments](./media/attachments/sales-orders-list-preview-with-attachments.webp)